top of page

 Whilst any flashlight/torch or light source can illuminate a scene.
 Some do it much better than others.
 I would recommending having a look at the illumination section in my Best Flashlights for Light Painting Photography article.
 Things to look out for are good sustained brightness, high colour rendering (high-CRI), tripod mount options, diffuser compatibility, lots of brightness steps, and last mode memory.

 It is important to remember that most flashlights automatically step-down from their maximum advertised brightness over time due to heat, sometimes in just 10 seconds!
 Thus you need to the use the flashlight at a brightness where it will remain stable during your exposure and any possible subsequent exposures.
 Unfortunately, some flashlight manufacturers are less than transparent with this data.
 Flashlight enthusiast reviews are the best source of this information.
-Non-flashlight light sources tend to not rapidly step down in brightness.
+Non-flashlight light sources such as LED panel lights and COB video lights can sustain maximum brightness.

-As well as flashlights / torches, other light source options include cube lights, LED panels, LED scanners/light bars, headlamps, candles, LED tea lights, flash / strobe, or camping lanterns.
+As well as flashlights / torches, LED panels, and COB video lights, there are also LED cube lights, LED light bars, headlamps, candles, LED tea lights, flash / strobe, or camping lanterns.

 Types of Illumination